Exclusive: In turf war with Afghan Taliban, Islamic State loyalists gain ground

 "Unlike the Taliban, they (IS) don't force villagers to feed and house them.
 Instead, they have lots of cash in their pockets and spend it on food and luring young villagers to join them."

-Their accounts are the clearest sign yet that, beyond a few defections by low-level Taliban leaders and sporadic attacks, Islamic State sympathizers pose a more persistent threat.
+Their accounts are the clearest sign yet that, beyond a few defections by low-level Taliban leaders and sporadic attacks, Islamic State sympathisers pose a more persistent threat.

 IS loyalists, mostly former Taliban disillusioned by the movement's unsuccessful bid to return to power in Kabul, are accompanied by dozens of foreign fighters, witnesses said.